nagyistge/ReniOS/README.md

 ::Serverside::

 I have not been updating the backend work since it contains sensitive information, but it uses Websocket technology with js as well as PHP for db management.

+TODO

+Just finished the basis for group messaging, but there is a big problem regarding unique identifiers for groupnames which should be dealt with in accordance to database, needs to be fixed